-School readathons and reading fundraisers promote literacy and a love of reading for children, and raise money for schools in keeping their educational standards high.
+School reading fundraisers promote literacy and a love of reading in children while raising money for schools to keep their educational standards high.
 Cultivating the love of books is encouraged by involving children and communities in reading based fundraising.
-Weather the readathon or reading challenge evolves around reading to children in hospitals or simply at the student’s leisure, the common element involves school crowdfunding through reading.
+Whether the reading challenge evolves around reading to children in hospitals or simply at the student’s leisure, the common element involves school crowdfunding through reading.

 These ideas along with our crowdfunding software provide a complete readathon management experience for schools and PTO groups, as well as library or other literacy based organization fundraisers.